barryclark/jekyll-now/_posts/2020-09-08-orientation.md

 - [Install Firefox Developer Edition](https://nightly.mozilla.org/){:target="_blank"}
 - [Why are there Four Firefoxes?](https://youtu.be/qQ1oQJJn1nQ){:target="_blank"}

-The Mozilla Developer Network (the makers of Firefox) recently launched an entire [Youtube channel](https://www.youtube.com/channel/UCh5UlGiu9d6LegIeUCW4N1w) to teach you all about how to use Firefox Dev Tools.
+The Mozilla Developer Network (the makers of Firefox) recently launched an entire [Youtube channel](https://www.youtube.com/channel/UCh5UlGiu9d6LegIeUCW4N1w){:target="_blank"} to teach developers how to use Firefox Dev Tools.

 ## Code Editor
 Most of your time in this course will be spent in your code editor of choice.
 If you haven't installed one yet, your instructor will be using VS Code (highly recommended).